This old-fashioned savoury makes a great lunch with toast. It would also make an elegant, if minimalist, starter for a more formal meal.

 Method

 You can use eel or mackerel instead of trout.
-My favourite leaf for the butter is sorrel, but you could use watercress or rocket, or another herb to twin with the parsley, such as tarragon or chervil.
+Sorrel is a great leaf for the butter, but you could use watercress or rocket, or another herb to twin with the parsley, such as tarragon or chervil.
 If you swap another leaf for sorrel, blanch it with the parsley.